rowbotham-evan/website/content/portfolio/billinge.md

 weight: 1
 ---

 These past five months, I have been working in [The Billinge Group](https://thebillingegroup.com/).
-Broadly, I have been contributing to solving the [nanostructure problem](https://www.nist.gov/publications/nanostructure-problem).
+Broadly, I have been contributing to solving the [nanostructure problem](https://physics.aps.org/articles/v3/25), through maintaining and deploying  packages (old and new) within our Atomic Structure Analysis Software, [Diffpy](https://www.diffpy.org/).

-* Lead the deployment and maintain [pdffit2](), [pdfgui]().
+* Lead the deployment and maintenance [pdffit2](), [pdfgui]().
 * Documenting and formalizing a streamlined software deployment process for all current & future packages within the group [Andrew Yang](https://github.com/Sparks29032).
-* Collaborating with [Ibrhaim Adnan](https://www.linkedin.com/in/ibrahim-adnan-al-ibrahim-726204227/) on designing novel CV algorithms for classifying x-ray diffraction data.
+* Collaborating with [Ibrhaim Adnan](https://www.linkedin.com/in/ibrahim-adnan-al-ibrahim-726204227/) on designing novel CV algorithms for classifying x-ray diffraction data [here](). (our repo will soon be public)